wrightben/codeeval/Palindromic Ranges.md

 The range [L1,R1] is a subrange of [L,R] if L <= L1 <= R1 <= R. Your job is to determine how many interesting subranges of [L,R] there are.

-**Input sample:** Your program should accept as its first argument a path to a filename.
+**Input**<br/>Your program should accept as its first argument a path to a filename.
 Each line in this file is one test case.
 Each test case will contain two positive integers, L and R (in that order), separated by a space. eg.

 > 1 2<br />
 1 7<br />
 87 88

-**Output sample:** For each line of input, print out the number of interesting subranges of [L,R] eg.
+**Output**<br/>For each line of input, print out the number of interesting subranges of [L,R] eg.

 > 1<br/>
 12<br/>